nahian91/ultimate-contact-form-7/readme.txt

 == Description ==

-**Contact Form 7 Widget for Elementor – Ultimate Integration** allows you to seamlessly add Contact Form 7 forms into Elementor without shortcodes.
-Select your form, style every element individually, and publish responsive, modern forms in minutes.
+**Contact Form 7 Widget for Elementor – Ultimate Integration** Easily integrate Contact Form 7 with Elementor and Gutenberg while managing form submissions like a pro.
+Track analytics, generate reports, export submissions to CSV/Excel/PDF, and gain insights from your CF7 forms.
+Perfect for marketers, agencies, and WordPress site owners who want advanced CF7 functionality in a visual editor.

 **Pro-Level Features:**
 * Drag & Drop CF7 widget for Elementor